 It just kept happening?
-We’re working the perennial gardens of the National Butterfly Center in Mission, Texas and then, a butterfly flies in from who knows where, and lands on a wildflower.
+We’re working the perennial gardens of the National Butterfly Center in Mission, Texas near the border wall.
+Then, a butterfly flies in from who knows where, and lands on a wildflower.
 Your brain does its 1/500th of a second discernment of the flight, wing shape, colors, patterns, flight braking technique, wing position on the flowerhead and then back fires the conclusion: New!!

 Yippee!
 Another new one.
 This one alighted on Mistflower blooms.
 I shot away.
 Weeks before this trip to the Lower Rio Grande Valley, I spent much time studying whatever field guide I had of butterflies west of the Mississippi River.
 I’m not sure that was a good use of my time, for when this baby made its stage entrance, I wasn’t sure of what species of Checkerspot it was.
 John offered that it was a Theona Checkerspot Butterfly.